 The panelists will discuss the year’s important developments in the federal estate and gift tax areas.
 The discussion will include an analysis of relevant provisions in OBBBA, as well as any new proposed or final regulations, other IRS guidance, and new case law.

-Emily Plocki assists high-net-worth individuals, multigenerational families, and owners of family corporations, both domestically and internationally, with tax planning and wealth preservation.
-Emily handles a variety of matters, including estate, gift, and generation-skipping transfer tax planning; trust and estate administration; planned charitable giving; and business succession strategies.
-She prepares sophisticated lifetime and estate planning documents, designed to help families and individuals preserve and grow the businesses and legacies they have built over a lifetime.
+Her practice focuses primarily on assisting high-net-worth individuals, multigenerational families, and owners of family corporations, both domestically and internationally, with tax planning and wealth preservation.
+Emily handles a variety of matters, including estate, gift, and generation-skipping transfer tax planning, trust and estate administration, planned charitable giving, and business succession strategies.

 The Honorable Byron E. Macfarlane was first elected Register of Wills for Howard County in 2010.
 He is the 18th Register and first openly gay elected official in Howard County history.
 From 2013 to 2016, Byron served as President of the Maryland Register of Wills Association.